 The Trinity Valley Community College (TVCC) athletic program is nationally recognized for winning numerous national championships and regional and conference titles.
 The TVCC athletic program is a member of the National Junior College Athletic Association (NJCAA).
-TVCC athletic teams compete in Division 1 of the NJCAA's Region XIV for men's basketball, women's basketball, softball and volleyball.
+TVCC athletic teams compete in Division 1 of the NJCAA's Region XIV for men's basketball, women's basketball, softball, volleyball, and men's and women's soccer.
 The college's football team competes in the NJCAA Southwest Junior College Football Conference.
 The college's competitive cheer team competes in the National Cheerleaders Association (NCA) and has won 12 national championships.
-TVCC is starting a men's and women's soccer program that will compete in Division 1 of the NJCAA's Region XIV and will begin competition in the fall of 2021.
+Esports completes in the NJCAAE - National Junior College Athletic Association Esports.